Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 \subsection{Essentially finite Abelian categories}

 We say that a locally unital algebra $A = \bigoplus_{i,j \in I} e_i A e_j$ is {\em essentially finite-dimensional} if each right ideal $e_i A$ and each left ideal $A e_j$ is finite-dimensional.
-By an {\em essentially finite Abelian category}, we mean a category that is equivalent to $A\fdlmod$ for such an $A$.
+By an {\em essentially finite Abelian category}, we mean a category $\R$ that is equivalent to $A\fdlmod$ for such an $A$.
+In that case, we refer to $A$ as an {\em algebra realization} of $\R$.
+Note that $\R$ is essentially finite Abelian if and only if $\R^\op$ is essentially finite Abelian.
+Moreover, if $A$ is an algebra realization for $\R$ then $A^\op$ is one for $\R^\op$ by the obvious contravariant equivalence $?^*:A\fdlmod \rightarrow \fdrmod A$.

 \begin{lemma} An essentially small category $\R$ is equivalent to $A\fdlmod$ for a locally unital algebra $A = \bigoplus_{i,j \in I} e_i A e_j$ such that each left ideal $A e_j$ (resp., each right ideal $e_i A$) is finite-dimensional if and only if $\R$ is a locally finite Abelian category with enough projectives (resp., enough injectives). \end{lemma}